Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete

-\acknowledgments JDVA thanks Universidad Privada del Norte and Universidad Nacional Mayor de San Marcos for the financial support - RR No.$\,005753$-$2021$-R$/$UNMSM under the project number B$21131781$.
-JMZP acknowledges support from FAPERJ, Process SEI-260003/000308/2024.
-CVF acknowledges the financial support of the productivity program of the Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq), with Project No. 304569/2022-4.
-CHL is thankful to the S\~ao Paulo Research Foundation FAPESP (Grant No. 2020/05238-9) and to CNPq (Grants No.401565/2023-8 and 305327/2023-2).
+\acknowledgments The authors thank Shu Yan Lau, Siddarth Ajith, Victor Guedes, and Kent Yagi for useful discussions regarding the work.
+JDVA thanks Universidad Privada del Norte and Universidad Nacional Mayor de San Marcos for the financial support - RR No.$\,005753$-$2021$-R$/$UNMSM under the project number B$21131781$.
+GOC is thankful to CNPq (grant No. 176956/2025-5).
+JMZP acknowledges the financial support provided by FAPERJ under Process No.~SEI-260003/000308/2024.
+CVF acknowledges the financial support of the productivity program of the Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq), with Project No.~304569/2022-4.
+CHL is thankful to the S\~ao Paulo Research Foundation FAPESP (Grant No.~2020/05238-9) and to CNPq (Grants No.~401565/2023-8 and 305327/2023-2).